Modern money history:

 When we say decentralized.
 It’s the transfer of authority from the government to the people.
 An authority to create, manage and destroy the currency was at the whims and wishes of the government.
 Wherein, the government has exploited this boon to its extreme sense.
 Eroding the savings worth of millions of working individuals in the name of inflation.

-The millennials and the next generation always on a lookout for freedom.
+The millennials and the next generation are always on the lookout for freedom.
 And, freedom from the centralized currency system is what crypto technology stands for.
-Today, in the crypto world, Bitcoin has over 75% of the market share and a leading cryptocurrency literally changing the world’s monetary system.
+Today, in the crypto world, Bitcoin & Ethereum has over 65% of the market share and is a leading cryptocurrency literally changing the world’s monetary system.
 Challenging the old and rigged banking system and competing with the worthless fiat-based US dollar at its core.
 Read more about the US dollar-based Stock market crash that’s here!

 Excess printing of fiat currency has made the already floating currency lose its purchasing power.
 All that takes for the US Fed is to add a couple of more zeros into their system and we have a couple more trillions of dollars floating around making previously printed currency worth less than they used to.